lh3/hickit/README.md

 ## <a name="guide"></a>Users' Guide

-The "Getting Started" section above presents a brief walkthrough of the hickit functionality.
+The [Getting Started](#start) section above presents an overview of the key hickit functionality.
 The following gives more details and explanations.

 ### <a name="term"></a>Terminologies